Transitions of bifurcation diagrams of a forced heteroclinic cycle: Bifurcation diagrams for the circle maps

-i.e., there is a family of changes of coordinates $S$ in the circle that preserves the fibration by the parameter $\tau$. \end{definition} \begin{definition} The bifurcation diagram for a function $g$ is {\em persistent} if any small perturbation of $g$ in the $C^1$--Whitney topology yields a contact equivalent bifurcation diagram. \end{definition} Bifurcation diagrams under contact equivalence has been classified by Keyfitz \cite{Key}, see also Golubitsky and Schaeffer \cite{vol1}.
+i.e., there is a family of changes of coordinates $S$ in the circle that preserves the fibration by the parameter $\tau$. \end{definition} \begin{definition} The bifurcation diagram for a function $g$ is {\em persistent} if any small perturbation of $g$ in the $C^1$--Whitney topology yields a contact equivalent bifurcation diagram. \end{definition} Bifurcation diagrams under Definition~\ref{def:contactEq} of contact equivalence have been classified by Keyfitz \cite{Key}, see also Golubitsky and Schaeffer \cite{vol1}.